MovieLabs/OMC/Docs/Tech Notes/Assets.md

 ## Asset Groups
-Asset groups provide for arbitrary grouping of other Assets into a single entity.
-Asset groups are Assets themselves, and so they can contain other Asset groups, allowing for a hierarchical structure of Assets that are made up of other assets.
+Asset groups provide for grouping of other Assets into a single entity.
+Asset groups are Assets themselves, so they can contain other Asset groups, allowing for a structure of Assets that are made up of other assets.

-Asset groups are deliberately simple, the intent is to communicate sets of assets needed in a workflow or application.
-Often how that group is used in an application can be complex and application dependent.
-Other mechanisms like USD, EDL's or AAF's carry complex information about how multiple assets interrelate within specific applications, these files are Assets themselves and it would expected that these would be sent to a relevant workflow.
+Asset groups are deliberately simple.
+The intent is to communicate sets of assets needed in a workflow or application.
+How that group is used in an application can be complex and application-dependent.
+Other mechanisms like USD, EDL's or AAF's carry complex information about how multiple assets interrelate within specific applications,; these files are Assets themselves and can be sent to a relevant workflow.

-Asset groups can be useful as simple organizing construct, put all the concept art for a particular character together or putting a series of storyboard frames into an ordered group.
-They can also be used for things like a 3D Model that is composed of meshes, textures, rigging, or an image that is comprised of several layers.
+Asset groups can be useful as a simple organizing construct: put all the concept art for a particular character together or put a series of storyboard frames into an ordered group.
+They can also be used for things like a 3D Model that is composed of meshes, textures, and rigging.

-Using groups can simplify managing the relationships that exist between the assets and other pieces of context, by enclosing multiple images of concept art in a group it is only the group that need be related back to the character, rather than each image.
+Using groups can simplify managing the relationships that exist between the assets and other pieces of context.
+If multiple images of concept art in a group together, the character only has to relate to the group, not each individual image.

-> This Asset Group allows all three, pieces of information to be grouped into a single entity for convenience.
-One relationship is maintained to the storyboard itself but references to the physical drawing, it's digitized version and it's separate metadata are all exchanged.
+> This storyboard is represented as an Asset Group with three elements.
+The scene it represents only has to have a single relationship to the group.
+However, each frame is still itself an Asset, so each frame can still use the standard mechanisms for supporting, e.g., physical and diital representaitons.
 ```
 identifier
 	identifierValue: AG1